A growing and ageing population, with complex multiple health conditions, means that primary care and our GPs are central to our health system.

-In the BOB STP area, delivery of the General Practice Forward View takes place at local area level with oversight by BOB STP.
+In the BOB ICS area, delivery of the General Practice Forward View takes place at local area level with oversight by BOB ICS.

-Learning will be shared by Berkshire West Integrated Care System, (part of a national workstream for primary care), as well as Oxfordshire and Buckinghamshire, to ensure improvement across the BOB STP area.
+Learning will be shared by Berkshire West Integrated Care System, (part of a national workstream for primary care), as well as Oxfordshire and Buckinghamshire, to ensure improvement across the BOB ICS area.

 Our priorities include: